MicroBeaut/MicroBeaut/README.md

 ## Debounce

-The debounce function delays TimeDelay from the rising edge and falling edge of input to the output's rising edge and falling edge.
+The debounce function delays TimeDebounce from the rising edge and falling edge of input to the output's rising edge and falling edge.

 The rising edge of the input starts the timer.
-While the input is TRUE, after a delay of duration TimeDelay, the timer changes the output to TRUE.
+While the input is TRUE, after a delay of duration TimeDebounce, the timer changes the output to TRUE.
 The falling edge of the input starts the timer.
-While the input is FALSE, after a delay of duration TimeDelay, the timer changes the output to FALSE.
+While the input is FALSE, after a delay of duration TimeDebounce, the timer changes the output to FALSE.

 ### `Syntax:`